pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 Universal Wheels
 ~~~~~~~~~~~~~~~~

-*Universal Wheels* are wheels that are pure python (i.e. contains no compiled
+*Universal Wheels* are wheels that are pure Python (i.e. contain no compiled
 extensions) and support Python 2 and 3.
 This is a wheel that can be installed
 anywhere by :ref:`pip`.